pegros/PEG_LIST/README.md

 well as some Aura ones.
 They are summarized hereafter by use case with links to their dedicated description pages.

-They heavily rely on two main features:
+All these components rely on various configuration custom metadata also included in the package, the detail of which is provided [here](/help/sfpegComponentList.md).
+They also heavily reuse two powerful features:
-* powerful context adaptation via the **[sfpegMergeUtl](/help/sfpegMergeUtl.md)** utility component
+* context adaptation via the **[sfpegMergeUtl](/help/sfpegMergeUtl.md)** utility component
-* rich action capabilities (at global or row level) via the **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component.
+* global/row level action capabilities via the **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)**

-All these components rely on various custom metadata also included in the package, the detail of which is provided [here](/help/sfpegComponentList.md).
+component.

 ### App Builder Components